-stop you there.
 Yeah.

-Because I'm going to ask you a question as as your osteopath.
-Yeah.
-If if I were treating a, let's say a teenage girl.
-I would as delicately as I could bearing in mind, it might be an embarrassing subject for a young young woman asked about periods.
+Because I'm going to ask you a question as your osteopath.
+If I were treating, let's say a teenage girl, I would as delicately as I could, bearing in mind it might be an embarrassing subject for a young woman, ask about periods.
 Is the average young girl going to know that she has heavier periods than is normal?
-Or is this you know, because for some people, it's something they keep very quiet and keep to themselves?
-Isn't it?
+Because for some people, it's something they keep very quiet and keep to themselves, isn't it?

-Absolutely is such a great question.
-And actually,
+Absolutely, such a great question.

-I get the book Oh,
+Do I get the book?

-all health professionals should be asking about periods.
-It's, it was actually the American College of Obstetricians and Gynaecologists that said, you know, periods are the fifth vital sign and we need to be asking about it.
-If you go in, you couldn't be missing that someone's pregnant or that then they've lost their period or any of these things.
-And that's why education about PCOS and about periods in general, that's what the whole first bit of our book is about.
-It's just about periods as a vital sign and actually understanding your cycle.
-What is the healthy menstrual cycle most women don't actually know, and don't even know how to track the cycle.
-So it starts with tracking a cycle from an early age.
-It can just be as simple as writing it down in your diary.
-But, you know, most teenage girls sure they may not know in terms of pain.
-Unfortunately, many women do have painful periods, and they struggle with painful periods.
+All health professionals should be asking about periods.
+It was actually the American College of Obstetricians and Gynaecologists that said, periods are the fifth vital sign and we need to be asking about it.
+If you go in, you can be missing that someone's pregnant or that then they've lost their period or any of these things.
+And that's why education about PCOS and about periods in general, that's what the whole first bit of our book is about, it's just about periods as a vital sign and actually understanding your cycle, what is the healthy menstrual cycle.
+Most women don't actually know, and don't even know how to track their cycle.
+So it starts with tracking your cycle from an early age.
+It can just be as simple as writing it down in your diary, but most teenage girls, sure they may not know.
+In terms of pain, unfortunately many women do have painful periods, and they struggle with painful periods.
 We know that so many days of work are lost due to painful periods.
-And I think pain is not a factor.